5q032e@SMM4H'22: Transformer-based classification of premise in tweets related to COVID-19: Method

+Relatively small train data encouraged us to use pre-trained variations of each considered model.
 As long as tweets comprise of divergent content, it is required to inspect the dataset at the preprocessing stage carefully.
 To move further with model training, we need to handle the presence of nametags, hashtags, emoticons, and other additional symbols.
-We perform processing procedures with the help of \textit{tweet-preprocessor} package.
+We perform processing procedures with the help of \textit{tweet-preprocessor}\footnote{https://pypi.org/project/tweet-preprocessor/} package.
 First, we remove abundant text pieces (e. g., user mentions) as well as replace web pages links and hashtags with placeholders.
-Before tokenization, we assume necessary to convert cased words to uncased ones.
+Before tokenization, we convert cased words to uncased ones.